mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/upgrade/index.md

 Kommander is also an addon running on a Konvoy cluster.
 It is updated in the same way as every [Konvoy addon is upgraded][addons-upgrade].

 When upgrading Kommander, use the equivalent [new version of Konvoy CLI and update][konvoy-upgrade] for your `cluster.yaml` file according to the instructions.
+Confirm that your

 [addons-upgrade]: /dkp/konvoy/latest/upgrade/upgrade-kubernetes-addons/#prepare-for-addons-upgrade
 [konvoy-upgrade]: /dkp/konvoy/latest/upgrade/upgrade-cli/